-Trusted answers and information and Mobility devices, services, and solutions from Neighbourhood contributors and the TELUS team.
+Trusted answers and information about Mobility devices, services, and solutions from Neighbourhood contributors and the TELUS team.

 You’ve purchased a non-TELUS device and you’re likely wondering if it will work on the TELUS network.
 To confirm compatibility, your device:

 1) should be listed as "compatible" via the IMEI checker*